-The Dog Warden is appointed each year by the Selectboard for a 1-year term to administer and enforce Waitsfield's Dog Ordinance.
+The Dog Warden is appointed each year by the Selectboard for a 1-year term to administer and enforce Waitsfield's dog ordinance (see below).
 The Dog Warden responds to citizen complaints; handles animals in a humane and responsible manner; and deals tactfully but firmly with animal owners.
 Independent judgment is expected, guided by the Selectboard's instructions and applicable state statutes.

 The Dog Warden has the following specific duties: